course-dprep/Airbnb-curfew-impact/README.md

 - The data for this research will be downloaded from Google Drive.
 To access these data files, you are only required to have a Google Drive account.

 - Run the 'makefile' first, this will generate the output of this research.
-- Afterwards, run 'Markdown.Rmd' in the 'docs' folder to generate an html document taht contains figures and a table derived from the data.
+- Afterwards, run 'Markdown.Rmd' in the 'docs' folder to generate an html document that contains figures and a table derived from the data.

 ## Resources
 If one is looking for more information regarding other variables that might influence Airbnb pricing, it is recommended to see the following article: